by Andrew Cochran

-An AI technology that generates believable text now produces tunes, too.
+An AI technology that generates believable text produces tunes, too.
 Both come from OpenAI, a California company dedicated to developing artificial general intelligence.
-Their newest model is called MuseNet.
+Their music model is called MuseNet.

 OpenAI says MuseNet can generate an original composition up to four minutes long, orchestrated in up to 10 instruments in many styles.
 The example to the right is a jazz trio.